hankaEsha/kavarna-ghc/README.md

 If you need some data to be available in all templates, use `templates/data.json` for that.

+If you don't want a template to be turned into HTML file start it with `_`.
+Typically these are templates used for _include_ or _extend_.

 ## Static files (JavaScript, images, …)

 Folders and files from `/src/static/` are simply copied directly to `/dist/` folder.